epi155/emsql-maven-plugin/doc/SelectListDyn.md

 This template allows you to define optional parameters that can be activated at runtime.
 This way, you only need to define one query.
-The actual query is constructed at runtime based on the optional parameters provided.
+The actual query is created at runtime based on the optional parameters provided.
 The method generated in this case does not return the list, but a builder that allows you to set optional parameters and finally get the list.